 Sand your primed piece with medium grade sanding pad to remove any drips, buildup or brush marks.
 Follow up with two coats of your paint color of choice.
 Use a better quality brush to minimize your brush strokes.
 You can go right over oil based primer with latex paint.

 While I was at it, I even painted these inexpensive mini cabinets to hold the kids movies and other toys.
-I primed them with the same Zinsser oil based product, then gave them two coats of the new wall color, which is some leftover BM ‘Camouflage’ mixed in with some of the spring green from
+I primed them with the same Zinsser oil based product, then gave them two coats of the new wall color, which is some leftover BM ‘Camouflage’ mixed in with some of the spring green from these chairs.

 Yes, my kids watch movies on a VCR – they’re cheap ! $1 dollar each at the local Goodwill, can’t beat that !